ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 </p>

-Also Observable is not implementing Reactive Streams Publisher which means that if you would like to use the Spring 5 save(Publisher<T>) you first have to convert the Observable to a Flowable.
+Observable is not implementing Reactive Streams Publisher which means that if you would like to use the Spring 5 save(Publisher<T>) you first have to convert the Observable to a Flowable.
 See [Observable vs Flowable](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0)

 This was too much noise for the Spring team, they are less dependant on Android developers so they could go all in with java 8.

-Flux is a Reactive Streams Publisher with basic flow operations.
-Where you start from a static method which will describe how the data will be generated, [just()](http://next.projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#just-T...-) is the simplest way
+Flux is a Reactive Streams Publisher with basic flow operations, where you start from a static method which will describe how the data will be generated, [just()](http://next.projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#just-T...-) is the simplest way

 After that you have other operators like [Flatmap()](http://next.projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#flatMap-java.util.function.Function-), [Map()](http://next.projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#map-java.util.function.Function-), ... to work with that data
 Some of the method names will be different to RxJava2, but the logic behind these methods has been aligned among RxJava and Spring .